-Your French Bulldog needs a physical examination, diet evaluation, and stool consistency and frequency tests to identify any medical causes of coprophagia.
-If necessary, parasite testing should be done as well as stool and blood tests.
+Your French Bulldog needs a physical examination, diet evaluation, stool consistency, and frequency tests to identify any medical causes of coprophagia.
+If necessary, parasite testing and stool and blood tests should be done.

 Why Does My French Bulldog Eat Other Animal Poop?

-Is your French Bulldog eating the poop of other animals for example cats?
+Is your French Bulldog eating the poop of other animals, for example, cats?
 As a scavenger, dogs may consume other animals’ poop.
 We may consider non-food items strange and unsanitary when our dogs eat them, like food taken from the garbage in garbage bins.
-It is often the case that dogs are attracted to the smell, texture, and taste of food – regardless of how we perceive them.
+Dogs are often attracted to the smell, texture, and taste of food – regardless of how we perceive them.

 |What not to do|

-It is likely that you are looking for solutions to your French Bulldog’s distasteful habit of eating poop.
+You are likely looking for solutions to your French Bulldog’s distasteful habit of eating poop.
 French Bulldogs whose veterinarians have given them a clean bill of health will benefit from these tips.

 Change Your French BullDog’s Diet

 A higher-quality diet can help solve some problems.
 Consult a nutritionist if this is an issue for you.
-As a general rule, you want to feed foods that are high in high-quality protein, and do not contain grains, soy, or corn.
-Raw food has been proven to work for many dogs because most of the stool is waste.
+As a general rule, you want to feed foods high in high-quality protein and do not contain grains, soy, or corn.
+Raw food has been proven to work for many dogs because most of the stool is wasted.
 Some have also successfully fed canned food to their dogs because canned food is more easily digested.
 Gradually adding the new dog food to the old over a few days is the best way to transition to a new diet.

-Overfeeding is also dangerous, as it could cause the meal to only be partially digested.
-A French Bulldog whose food is eaten too fast will not be digested as well, which leads to more appetizing stools.
+Overfeeding is also dangerous, as it could cause the meal only to be partially digested.
+A French Bulldog whose food is eaten too fast will not be digested either, which leads to more appetizing stools.